Cognitive Behavioural Therapy for Insomnia Masterclass

 - Please note that refunds will not be given for late cancellations within a week of the course start date

-Are there are funding opportunities?
+Are there aNY funding opportunities?

-- We are delighted to offer twelve training scholarships of £200 (half course fee) for the November 2025 Masterclass supported by NIHR Oxford Health Biomedical Research Centre - Better Sleep Theme.
+- We are delighted to offer twelve training scholarships of £200 (half course fee) for the April 2026 Masterclass supported by NIHR Oxford Health Biomedical Research Centre - Better Sleep Theme.

 - Application is open to those who are working in the NHS, with a licence to practise, who fit the NIHR criteria of NMAHPs alongside Psychologists, Cognitive Behavioural Therapists, and Physiologists running CBTi clinics.